Thinklab-SJTU/pygmtools/docs/guide/introduction.rst

 What is Graph Matching
 ===============================

-This page provides the required background information for graph matching.
+This page provides some background information for graph matching.

 Introduction
 ------------------